-1. Public impact: In circumstances where the model is intended for public service, supports life or death decisions, reduces autonomy, impacts rights, or uses personal data for determining benefits, conduct various scenario-based

-- tests to identify instances of bias caused by edge cases or adversarial examples. - Regulatory focus: In cases with significant regulatory attention for bias in the industry, examine the history of reported and assessed violations by Al developers or enforcement actions by the regulators.
-Assess the applicability of such circumstances and include such instances in test data. - 3.
-Adverse incidents: Collate the list of reported adverse incidents relating to bias (as applicable to the AI system's use case, domain, and industry).
+- 1. Public impact: In circumstances where the model is intended for public service, supports life or death decisions, reduces autonomy, impacts rights, or uses personal data for determining benefits, conduct various scenario-based tests to identify instances of bias caused by the edge cases or adversarial examples. - Regulatory focus: In cases with significant regulatory attention for bias in the industry, examine the history of reported and assessed violations by AI developers or enforcement actions by the regulators.
+Assess the applicability of such circumstances and include such instances in test data.

+- 3. Adverse incidents: Collate the list of reported adverse incidents relating to bias (as applicable to the AI system's use case, domain, and industry).
 Test for bias using such scenarios to identify if the model is robust against reported adverse incidents in the marketplace. - 4.
 Data Provenance: Conduct specific tests on the data with common provenance for bias risk. - 5.
-Dynamic data: Modulate the frequency of testing for bias based on whether the data is updated time-to-time or in real time. - 6.
+Dynamic data: Modulate the frequency of testing for bias based on whether the data is updated time-to-time or in real-time. - 6.
 Data quality: Conduct specific tests on data derived from the suboptimal quality of labels or the labelling process, inconsistent clustering of users for profiling, and suboptimal quality of pre-processing (including imputation, outlier treatment, etc.) for bias. - 7.
-Proxies and inferences: Ensure include proxies or inferences as protected categories to understand if they contribute to bias. - 8.
-Deterministic models: Inspect the rules considered in the deterministic models and evaluate if they have a condition on protected attributes and/ or contribute to unfair treatments or bias. - 9.
-Multiple models: Test models independently when they are an ensemble or multiple models contributing to one outcome. - 10.
-Parametric choices: If testing represents the bias in the model, then examine the parametric choices for the model (including hyper-parameters) to determine if the choices or combinations thereof contributed to the model's bias.

-11. Pre-trained models: Compare the reported bias of pre-trained models (basis system cards or model cards, if exists) with the bias contributed by using pretrained models.

-12. Retraining: Develop test data for testing data or model quality issues contributed by the retraining process.
+Data Privacy: Gather specific considerations aligned to the privacy requirements as guided by relevant regulations or industry requirements. - 8.
+Proxies and inferences: Ensure to include proxies or inferences as protected categories to understand if they contribute to bias. - 9.
+Deterministic models: Inspect the rules considered in the deterministic models and evaluate if they have a condition on protected attributes and/ or contribute to unfair treatments or bias. - 10.
+Multiple models: Test models independently when they are an ensemble or multiple models contributing to one outcome. - 11.
+Parametric choices: If testing represents the bias in the model, then examine the parametric choices for the model (including hyper-parameters) to determine if the choices or combinations thereof contributed to the model's bias. - 12.
+Pre-trained models: Compare the reported bias of pre-trained models (basis system cards or model cards, if exists) with the bias contributed by using pre-trained models. - 13.
+Retraining: Develop test data for testing data or model quality issues contributed by the retraining process.